zhengn95/18_CitiBikes_Tableau/README.md

 # 18_CitiBikes_Tableau
-Challenge 18 for UC Berkeley Data Analytics Bootcamp.
-In this assignment, we use Tableau to analyze and visualize data
+Tableau is used to analyze and visualize data.
+Please follow this [link](https://public.tableau.com/app/profile/nancy.zheng/viz/CitiBikeJune2019/Story1?publish=yes) to view my Tableau workbook for more details.